G-Rath/osv-detector/README.md

 #### `--list-ecosystems`

-Lists all the ecosystems that exist in the loaded OSV database.
-This can be useful when exploring new parsers, or building wrappers around the detector since a valid ecosystem is required to determine if a package has a vulnerability, and the ecosystem names are case-sensitive:
+Lists all the ecosystems that the detector knows about (aka there is a parser that results in packages from that ecosystem):

 ```
 $ osv-detector --list-ecosystems
-Loaded 6532 vulnerabilities (including withdrawn, last updated Fri, 04 Mar 2022 00:11:50 GMT)
-The loaded OSV has vulnerabilities for the following ecosystems:
+The detector supports parsing for the following ecosystems:
+  npm
+  crates.io
+  RubyGems
   Packagist
   Go
-  crates.io
-  RubyGems
-  npm
   PyPI
-  Maven
-  NuGet
 ```

 #### `--list-packages`